 - The last moments of a disillusioned First Lady

 - Scope of the book Merci pour ce moment

-Did France Hollande voluntarily make an afront by not respecting the good customs during the handover?
-Valerie Trierweiler answers no. And to add,“Besides, he turns the heels without waiting for me either …”
+Did France Hollande voluntarily make an affront by not respecting the good customs during the handover?
+Valerie Trierweiler does not answer.
+And to add,“Besides, he turns the heels without waiting for me either…”

 Valerie Trierweiler then talks about the death of François Hollande’s mother, and the difficult place she is trying to find.

 It is about the presidential election in 2007.
 The socialist primaries began in 2005, when Ségolène Royal announced her candidacy in… Paris Match, where Valérie Trierweiler is engaged then her rival.
 Ségolène Royal is determined to represent the PS for the election, despite what François Hollande thought at first.“Nothing stops Ségolène Royal.
-Her ambition and energy are increased tenfold by her anger and suffering in the face of the difficulties of her couple, which she keeps quiet.“
+Her ambition and energy are increased tenfold by her anger and suffering in the face of the couple difficulties.“

 However, for political reasons, Royal and Hollande prefer to be displayed together.
 It is to give the image of a stable and happy couple, ideal for political communication, and the situation most appreciated by voters, as the history of theFifth Republic has shown.
 To be a stable couple seems the ideal model for a political candidate, the most reassuring.
 At that time, the affair between Hollande and Trierweiler, although only unofficial, did exist.

-What is worth these words to the author:“I do not want to participate in the media lie of the united couple that supports in the race to the Élysée. i don’t want to participate in the media lie of the united couple who support each other in the race to the Elysée Palace”, that Ségolène Royal and François Hollande form.
+What is worth these words to the author:“I do not want to participate in the media lie of the united couple that supports in the race to the Élysée.
+I do not want to participate in the media lie of the united couple who support each other in the race to the Elysée Palace,” that Ségolène Royal and François Hollande form.